 Carey Island measures in at a surprisingly 6689 yards from the Black tees and is a par-72.
 However, it’s not the numbers that will make CIGC linger long in your memory, but rather the character!

 Teeing off at the Carey Island Golf Club!

 Registered and eager to play golf, we went to the first tee.
 There are 3 sets of tees, Black, Blue, and Red indicated on the scorecard.
 However, there was only one tee marker on the ground, Blue, so Blue it was!
 Carey Island opens with a 165-yard par 3, from the Blue tees.
 This sounds simple enough, but first, you must clear a small pond and miss the street, all while trying to block the OB that sits just a few steps left of the green out of your mind.

 The best target on the second hole was the light post that sat across the street, only about 80 yards from the tee.
 If you are lucky enough to miss your target, you should find the center of the fairway of this short par four.

 Another short par four, the third tee requires you to negotiate your shot under the telephone wires that cross just in front of the tee box.
 Once past the wires, you best be able to cut the shot if you want to find the fairway.

-I think it was there on the third hole that I fell in love with the course.
+I think it was there on the third hole that I absolutely fell in love with the golf course.
 There was something truly familiar with the layout.
 Something familiar with the distances.
 Yes, it seems as though I had played here before.
 That was it, this was the course that I grew up on- Riverwood Golf Course!
 Just 13,069 kilometers, or 8,121 miles from ‘home’, but worlds away!